 The above shows the difference between the mean and median hourly rate of pay of male full-pay relevant employees and female full-pay relevant employees.

 GENDER PAY GAP PERCENTAGE

-MEAN MEDIAN -2.2% -0.6%
+MEAN MEDIAN

+-3.00% -6.39%

-The above shows the gender pay gap as a percentage, with both the mean and median figures showing that women on average earn slightly more than men at Tate Gallery, but this difference is very small.
+The above shows the gender pay gap as a percentage, with both the mean and median figures showing that women on average earn slightly more than men at Tate Gallery.
 WHAT IS THE OVERALL REPRESENTATION OF WOMEN ACROSS OUR WORKFORCE?

-THE PROPORTION OF OUR WORKFORCE OF EITHER GENDER IN EACH PAY QUARTILE

-The chart above highlights that there are more women than men at all levels at Tate Gallery, together with a very strong representation of women in senior positions.
+THE PROPORTION OF OUR WORKFORCE OF EITHER GENDER IN EACH PAY QUARTILE The chart opposite highlights that there are more women than men at all levels within Tate Gallery, together with a strong representation of women in senior positions.
 This is reflected in the results of our gender pay gap reporting, as described in this document.
 The slight difference in the average pay for men and women is the result of women being particularly well represented at senior levels of the organisation.
 The fact that the difference is so small reflects the degree to which women are well represented at all other levels too, making up on average around two thirds of the workforce.